epinio/docs/docs/howtos/namespaces.md

 Working with multiple of them however is different to Kubernetes.

-In Kubernetes the `kubectl` client accepts an `--namespace` for all its commands, which provide the name of the namespace to work with.
+In Kubernetes the `kubectl` client accepts an option `--namespace` for all its commands, which provide the name of the namespace to work with.

 Epinio on the other hand maintains a __current namespace__ in its local state, often